-This Three story house was built in the late 1800s by the town Marshal Harold Stokes.
+This Two story house was built in the late 1800s by the town Marshal, Harold Stokes.
 Back in those days it was considered a mansion.
 It was one of the nicest homes in Hanging Fork.
-That was the original name for Hustonville.
+Which was the original name for Hustonville.

 The original name was derived after two men were caught stealing horses from the stable at the end of the street.
 They were brought to the Marshals home where he allowed the towns people to hang the horse thieves in his front yard to serve as an example.
 One was hung from each tree, out front.
 Needless to say there was never another horse stolen while he was the Marshal.

 Marshal Stokes was assassinated while standing on the Northeastern corner of his front porch in 1920.
 The assassin was never caught.
 It was always thought to have been one of the hanging victim’s brothers seeking revenge on the Marshal.

 In 1922, the County paid back taxes on the house and turned it into a house for the mentally ill.
 They named it, The Asylum.
 The house was used as an Asylum until it was shut down by the state after one of the orderlies went crazy and killed five of the patients.
 He did this on Friday, the 13th day of October in 1944.
 Some blamed it on the full moon.